zulip/docker-zulip/README.md

 [Zulip's settings.py file][prod-settings-template]) is the best way to learn about the full set of Zulip's supported server-level settings.

+Most settings in Zulip are just strings, but some are lists (etc.) which you need to encode in the YAML file.
+For example,

+* For `AUTHENTICATION_BACKENDS`, you enter `ZULIP_AUTH_BACKENDS` as a
+  comma-separated list of the backend names
+  (E.g. `"EmailAuthBackend,GitHubAuthBackend"`).

 **SSL Certificates**.
 By default, the image will generate a self-signed cert.
 We
   [will soon also support certbot](https://github.com/galexrt/docker-zulip/issues/120)